 In the world of cars, recalls are a big deal.
-After all, we rely on our vehicles to safely transport us and our loved ones every day..
+After all, we rely on our vehicles to safely transport us and our loved ones every day.
 So when a car’s manufacturer determines that a specific part of the vehicle or its equipment poses a safety risk to drivers and issues a recall, it’s important to take the necessary action.

 Recalls can start as complaints — if a number of drivers report having the same issue with the same make and model of car, the NHTSA will open an investigation, which can lead to the agency telling a car’s manufacturer to issue a recall.
 But more often, the manufacturer will decide on their own to issue a recall, without the NHTSA stepping in.

-Either way, you’ll get a letter in the mail within 60 days of a recall if your vehicle is affected, assuming your vehicle registration is up to date, with your current address.
+Either way, you’ll get a letter in the mail within 60 days of a recall if your vehicle is affected, assuming your vehicle registration is up to date with your current address.
 You can also check online to see if your car has been affected by a recent recall.

-If there’s recently been a recall involving your car but you search for your VIN and there’s no recall on your specific vehicle, be sure to check again in a few days, just to make sure you’re vehicle isn’t affected.
+If there’s recently been a recall involving your car but you search for your VIN and there’s no recall on your specific vehicle, be sure to check again in a few days, just to make sure your vehicle isn’t affected.

-The dealership should fix the recall issue free of charge — the manufacturer will foot the bill.
+The dealership should fix the recall issue free of charge, and the manufacturer will foot the bill.
 (An exception to this is if your car is over a certain number of years old, but oftentimes even if you have an old car, the manufacturer will still pay for a recall).

 If you try to take your car to a dealership to deal with the recall issue and they refuse to help you, you should contact the manufacturer to let them know, or file a complaint with the NHTSA.
 Remember, if there’s a recall on your car, it’s the manufacturer’s responsibility to deal with the issue and make sure your car is safe to drive again.

 As long as a car is designated as “used,” it’s legal to sell it with an open recall.
 The seller should disclose the open recall, and if you choose to buy that used car, it would be up to you to go through the steps of having it fixed.
-However a dealership can’t legally sell you a new car with an open recall — it has to be fixed before a new car can with a recall can be sold.
+However, a dealership can’t legally sell you a new car with an open recall — it has to be fixed before a new car with a recall can be sold.

 If you’re buying a used car, do a quick check on the VIN to make sure there aren’t any unrepaired recalls on that car.
 But remember that any recalls that were issued and have been fixed may not show up in a search.

 If you ignore the recall and get into an accident because of the recalled part or problem, then you might see your rates go up.
-Your premiums are calculated in part based on how safe and responsible a driver you are, and an unfixed recall that leads to an accident could have a negative impact on your car insurance rates.
+Your premiums are calculated, in part, based on how safe and responsible a driver you are, and an unfixed recall that leads to an accident could have a negative impact on your car insurance rates.